koraytugay/path-history/README.md

 - Dockerize
 - Clean up back up files older than a specific time
   - Or keep latest version of a file for a single day perhaps

+## Version History
+2019-09-02: Initial commit and release 0.1, the first working version.